 What next?

-The strength of feeling on both sides of the argument makes it difficult for platforms charged with finding a way to implement a children’s social media ban.
+The strength of feeling on both sides of the debate makes it difficult for platforms charged with finding a way to implement a children’s social media ban.
 They must somehow avoid:

 If you would like to discuss any of the issues raised in this article, please get in touch.